osrf-migration/cloudsim-wiki/Installation.md

 Use `clean.bash` and `build.bash` to remove links and install the software.
 You can then use `link.bash` to add links if you want to edit code.

-\* We don't recommend the use of `link.bash`, since most of the time different servers need different dependencies.
+\* **We don't recommend the use of `link.bash`**, since most of the time different servers need different dependencies.
 The recommended approach is to manually link the packages you are currently working on.

+Also note that it is not required run `link.bash` manually if after running `setup.bash` you get the `"Not linking repositories, you can run [link.bash] manually."` message.
+That is an optional step that you should perform only if you know what you are doing.

 [Proceed to Running](Running)